obstrom/TitanRaidLockout/README.md

 Translation strings can be found in [TitanRaidLockout_locales.lua](https://github.com/obstrom/TitanRaidLockout/blob/master/TitanRaidLockout_locales.lua).

 ## Feedback
-If you play on Nethergarde Keep EU - Aliance feel free to send a /w to Gamut
+If you play on Nethergarde Keep EU - Alliance feel free to send a /w to Gamut
 ### Bug Reports and Feature Requests
 Please submit bug reports and feature requests using the [GitHub issue tracker](https://github.com/obstrom/TitanRaidLockout/issues).